-We incurred net loss in 2021, and we may not be able to maintain profitability in the future.
+We incurred net loss in 2021 and 2022, and we may not be able to maintain profitability in the future.

-We incurred net loss in 2021.
-We had net income from continuing operations of RMB 89.2 million and RMB 102.2 million in 2018 and 2019, respectively, and had net loss from continuing operations of RMB 145.0 million in 2020 and RMB 254.4 million (USD 39.9 million) in 2021.
+We incurred net loss in 2021 and 2022.
+We had net income from continuing operations of RMB 89.2 million and RMB 102.2 million in 2018 and 2019, respectively, and had net loss from continuing operations of RMB 145.0 million in 2020, RMB 254.4 million in 2021 and RMB 376.8 million (USD 54.1 million) in 2022.
 We have made significant investments in research and development expenses to develop and expand our business.
 We expect to continue to invest significantly in research and development to further develop and expand our business, and these investments may not result in an increase in revenue or positive cash flow from operating activities on a timely basis, or at all.